hansenjn/MultifocalImaging-AnalysisToolbox/README.md

 ### User Guide / Manual
 A user guide for the multifocal image analysis pipeline is available [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/User%20Guide).

+Note: Since May 13, 2021 we provide a new version of the user guide, because a new version of [MultiFocalParticleTracker-Complex-3](https://github.com/hansenjn/MultiFocalParticleTracker-Complex-3/releases) was released.
+The new version implements a more precise algorithm for inferring the z-position.

 ### Example data
 Example data for testing individual ImageJ plugins and Java tools from the workflow are provided [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Example%20Data).
 Example data to test the MATLAB scripts are provided [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts).